 - Improves sleep

-- Raises your self esteem and reduces social comparison
+- Raises your self-esteem and reduces the social comparison

 - It helps you develop resilience

 The number one thing that I want to accomplish through this blog post is for you to be motivated to take action and reclaim balance in your life and business.
-To help with this, I created this freebie sharing my 6 daily habits.
-Click here to download the guide!
+To help with this, I created a free Clarity Journal for you.
+Clarity on who you are, what you want and how you’re going to get it, is associated with high self-esteem.
+This Clarity Journal will help in all areas of your life, so you can focus on only what matters, take consistent action every day, have balance in your life and become unstoppable.
+Click here to claim your free Clarity Journal.

 PS.
 If you’ve been loving what you’re reading here, can you please do me a favour?
 Can you send or just share this blog post with a friend?
 Send it to them via text if you want, link up to it, and just let them know, “Hey, if you’re dealing with overwhelm, you’re dealing with stress, you want things to be easier, this is the blog post to read.”
 It’s the biggest way you can support me and make an impact in the lives of other entrepreneurs that you know.
 So, shoot them a little text with a link to the blog post or a previous one you loved.
 And thank you so much in advance from the bottom of my heart.